gethin101/GG-Battle-robot/README.md

 <img src="Images/schem.png" alt="Alt text" width="600"/>

-And then I run the ERC checker and moved on to the PCB design where I routed the modules, confirmed final placements and learnt how to make a GND pour on the back face to remove noise.
+And then I ran the ERC checker and moved on to the PCB design where I routed the modules, confirmed final placements and learnt how to make a GND pour on the back face to remove noise.

 <img src="Images/pcb.png" alt="Alt text" width="700"/>

+The KiCad project files & gerber.zip are both in **PCB/**

 ---